Lester sharp, Goldschmidt HR, Cardinals move up, beat Reds - WHIZ News

 The Cardinals closed within 2 1/2 games of Cincinnati for the second wild-card spot.
 San Diego is in between them.

-The Reds have scored one run in each of their last three games, all losses.
+The Reds have scored one run in each of their last three games — all losses — and have dropped five of their last seven games.
+Their top four hitters in the lineup combined to finish 0-for-14.

+“We’re a good-hitting team,” said Reds shortstop Kyle Farmer, who got Cincinnati’s only two hits, including his career-high 12th home run.
+“Good hitting teams break out of slumps.
+There’s not much pressing among guys.
+We’ve faced some really, really good pitching the last five games.”

-Lester (5-6), in his sixth start for St. Louis since being acquired from Washington on July 30, retired 16 consecutive batters after giving up his only hit, Kyle Farmer’s second-inning leadoff home run.
+Lester (5-6), in his sixth start for St. Louis since being acquired from Washington on July 30, retired 16 consecutive batters after giving up his only hit, Farmer’s second-inning leadoff homer.

+“Obviously, we all know what’s in front us,” Lester said.
+“We have a lot of games against these guys and the (Central-leading) Brewers coming up.
+To pitch well is a great feeling.
+To do it against a team that you’re trying to chase down is even better.”

 The veteran left-hander walked two and struck out five in 6 1/3 innings, earning his fourth straight win after losing his first two starts with the Cardinals.